ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Individual death-to-checkpoint (Basic)
 * Physics Rewrite for GUNMech Jumpers
 * Downscale all stage and stage_gdt textures to make the game crashless
+* P2's scores and rings add to game totals at ranking

 ## Other Known Issues (Not planned to be fixed)
 * P2 spawns according to nukkoro2.inf initially fine, but on restart seems to occasionally be off by +-5 - +-20 (stage dependent, game bug)